Here it is. The moment you’ve been waiting for your whole life… …Photoshop preferences settings!

 As you add more layers, the size of the document grows, and Photoshop will require more RAM.

 If you’re finding your computer becoming sluggish, you can come back to the Performance Preference and change as needed.

 If you find yourself maxing out the amount RAM, for Photoshop, and still find your computer sluggish… guess what?

 It’s time to add more RAM!

-To change the amount of RAM either type in a number in the box next to “Let Photoshop Use” or increase/decrease via the bar just below.
+Option 1, type in the amount of RAM in the box next to “Let Photoshop Use.”
+Or increase/decrease with the bar (slide left/right) just below.

 Graphics Processor Settings